 29 Nov My 6 Favorite Road Trips Around the World

 Everyone loves a good road trip.
 I think being a road trip enthusiast comes with the territory for Americans as we are always on the road seeing one thing or another.
-I have easily taken hundreds of road trips around the United States and Canada.
+I have easily taken hundreds of road trips around the United States and Canada and even had the chance to knock off a little bit of my Iceland bucket list on a road trip through the southern part of the country.
 Unfortunately, I don’t take a lot of road trips these days living in Europe as I don’t really care to drive on European roads and I don’t have a car.
 When I retrace my previous trips, I have realized that I have taken some really amazing road trips over the years and this post is dedicated to the six best!

 I was never supposed to go on a road trip through Kyrgyzstan.
 In fact, a road trip from Osh to Bishkek during the middle of winter just seemed ludicrous.
 As much as I wanted to see the spectacular scenery that Kyrgyzstan has to offer by car, I needed to be back in Bishkek soon and my $30 flight was a much more sensible option.